eddiedunn/langchain_document_qa/README.md

 ### Configure Python environment

-You will need an nvidia video card and cuda drivers installed.
+I recommend using a virtualenv with conda or pyenv.
+You will also need an nvidia video card and cuda drivers installed.

 ```bash
 pip install python-dotenv openai langchain InstructorEmbedding pypdf pgvector psycopg2-binary torch torchvision torchaudio sentence_transformers